unnatibamania/react-shadcn-datagrid/README.md

 ## Tailwind CSS Setup

-`react-datagrid-table` is built with Tailwind CSS and expects your project to have Tailwind CSS configured.
+`react-shadcn-datagrid` is built with Tailwind CSS and expects your project to have Tailwind CSS configured.

 To ensure Tailwind processes the classes used by this library, add the following to your `tailwind.config.js` (or `tailwind.config.ts`):